 Embracing lawyer technology tools is a critical component to working faster, and smarter, as a solo lawyer.

 When you’re working on your solo law practice, it’s no good to lose precious minutes dealing with repetitive emails, questions, and scheduling.
-Without taking care of all these tasks, however, we know a lawyer won’t have much success running the operation.
+However, without taking care of all these tasks, we know a lawyer won’t have much success running the practice.

 The good news is, you can actually lean on lawyer technology tools to support you in accomplishing the tasks that will keep your law practice on track, and save yourself a LOT of time (and money!).

-When we asked New Law Business Model Accelerator co-founder, Bonnie Bowles, what tech tools solo lawyers should utilize to keep their law practices running smoothly, she gave us a list of the most critical items every lawyer should automate to get the biggest bang for your buck.
+When we asked New Law Business Model Accelerator co-founder and Director of Product, Bonnie Bowles, what tech tools solo lawyers should utilize to keep their law practices running smoothly, she gave us a list of the most critical items every lawyer should automate to get the biggest bang for your buck.
 Bonnie has run her own virtual practice for years, and she’s an expert on using technology to its greatest potential—consider her recommendations below.

-Top 5 Essential Tech Tools for the Solo Lawyer
+Top 5 Lawyer Technology Tools for the Solo

 We’ve all fallen into an email scheduling blackhole—going back and forth with potential times to meet until your email chain reaches double digits!
-With a scheduling app, all you need to do is set up your available times, then let the client choose a time slot that works for them.
+With a scheduling app, all you need to do is set up your availability and let the client choose a time slot that works for them.
 You can often get upfront payments integrated into your scheduler as well.
 One less thing you have to deal with!

 Most law practices have an intake process that includes some basic questions for the client.
 Rather than ask these same easy questions over and over either online or in person, let an online intake form ask the questions!
 You can use forms for other purposes, including to receive feedback or capture questions from clients who may be looking at your website.